-RCE Capital Berhad (“RCE”) is an established investment holding company listed on Main Market of Bursa Malaysia Securities Berhad (“Bursa”) since 23 August 2006 and it is one of Amcorp Group Berhad’s subsidiaries.
-RCE Group’s core business is in the provision of financial services.
-The Group aims to provide responsible financing and ensure delivery of sustainable return to all stakeholders.
+RCE Capital Berhad (“RCE”) is an investment holding company, listed on the Main Market of Bursa Malaysia Securities Berhad since 23 August 2006, and a subsidiary of Amcorp Group Berhad.
+RCE’s subsidiaries core business is in the provision of financial services focused on providing shariah-compliant financing with the aim of generating sustainable returns to its stakeholders.

 SUMMARY OF GROUP FINANCIAL PERFORMANCE

 For the financial year ended (“FYE”) 2021, the Group recorded a higher revenue of RM293.5 million from RM284.2 million in FYE 2020, a 3.3% year-on-year growth.
 This was mainly led by higher early settlement income arising from higher refinancing activities by customers, backed by marginal financing base growth of 1.4% from RM1.82 billion in FYE 31 March 2020 to RM1.85 billion.
 Revenue growth remained healthy despite the COVID-19 pandemic (“pandemic”) driven disruptions as a result of our effort in implementing ongoing sales and marketing initiatives to boost disbursements.